-IF the slideout or door is frozen shut, opening it by FORCE may tear off or crack its rubber gasket and ruin the weather-proof seal.
+IF the slideout or door is frozen shut, opening it by FORCE may tear off or crack its rubber gasket and ruin the weatherproof seal.

-- 1. Instead, pour warm water on the gasket to melt the ice. - 2.
+- 1. INSTEAD, pour warm water on the gasket to melt the ice. - 2.
 Then, AFTER opening the slideout or door, wipe off the water thoroughly. - 3.
 To prevent the weather stripping from freezing, treat it with a silicone spray. - 4.
-Salt and other chemicals spread on winter roads can have a detrimental effect on the RV's underbody.

-If your RV is exposed to these conditions:

-- Wash the exterior of your RV and carefully spray the underbody with a high-pressure hose, remove any mud or debris that could trap and hold salt or moisture. - After washing your RV, wipe off all water drops from the rubber parts around the slideout and doors.
+Salt and other chemicals spread on winter roads can have a detrimental effect on the RV's underbody. - If your RV is exposed to these conditions: - WASH the exterior of your RV and carefully spray the underbody with a high-pressure hose, and - REMOVE any mud or debris that could trap/hold salt or moisture. - After washing your RV, WIPE OFF all water drops from the rubber parts around the slideout and doors.